kumuluz/kumuluzee-logs/README.md

 KumuluzEE Logs acts as a façade and provides a simple, common interface with the objective to abstract the underlying logging framework.
 This makes the logging process easier for the developer, standardizes how the logging is performed, and makes the code independent of the underlying logging framework.

 KumuluzEE Logs is designed to support different logging frameworks.
-Currently, KumuluzEE Logs provides support for Log4J2.
+Currently, KumuluzEE Logs provides support for Log4J2 and java.util.logging (JUL).
 In the future, other logging frameworks will be supported too (contributions are welcome).

 To address the needs specific to logging microservices, KumuluzEE Logs can be easily configured to collect distributed logs into a centralized log management system, such as ELK (Elasticsearch, Logstash, Kibana) stack, Graylog, Splunk, etc. Furthermore, KumuluzEE Logs provides support for Apache Kafka and other approaches.

 ## Usage
 KumuluzEE defines interfaces for common logging features.
 Therefore, to use the logging you need to include a dependency to implementation library.
-Currently, Log4j2 is supported and you add the dependency:
+Currently, Log4j2 and JUL are supported and you add the dependency:

 ```xml
 <dependency>